risteoreshkovski-allocate/real-life-dilemmas-road-warrior/README.md

 **Performance | Rating: 2 STARS**
 - Travel updates must be presented in the app within 5 minutes of generation by the source

-**Configurability | Rating: 2 Stars**
+**Configurability | Rating: 2 STARS**
 - Shall allow the user to set preferred agency and mail providers.
-- There is not a major requirement to store any other user preferences or settings.
+- There is no major requirement to store any other user preferences or settings.

 #### Other Characteristics Considered
 We considered the characteristics below but they were not relevant enough to rate or covered under another characteristic umbrella.